Chia-Network/chialisp-web/docs/puzzles/offers.md

   >Offer files do not contain private keys or any way to deduce them.
 If an offer file falls into a "hacker's" hands, they only have two options: ignore the offer or accept it.

 * **Immutable**: Once an offer file is created, any alterations to the file will invalidate it.
 The offer file only has three possible outcomes:
-  1. A taker accepts the offer as-is.
+  1. A Taker accepts the offer as-is.
 All transactions contained within it are automatically processed.
-(There also could be multiple takers, [explained below.](#market-makers "Market makers and multiple takers")
+(There also could be multiple Takers, [explained below.](#market-makers "Market makers and multiple Takers")
   2. The Maker [cancels the offer](#cancellation "Offer cancellation").
   3. The offer will be in a pending state until either 1. or 2. are fulfilled.
 It is possible that the offer never is completed or canceled.
+<br/><br/>

   >Takers are free to propose a counter offer by creating their own offer file.
 In this case, the original Maker could cancel the original offer, and both parties' roles would be reversed.